Does it hurt?

 Is sedation or anesthesia used?

-No, the test is fairly well tolerated and the patient needs to be awake to follow instructions, if possible, during the exam.
+Not in most cases.
+The test is fairly well tolerated and the patient needs to be awake to follow instructions, if possible, during the exam.
 However, a very mild dose of medication can be arranged if a patient or caregiver feels that it would be advisable based on past experience with procedures.
+You may bring a pacifier or bottle to help soothe an infant.

 Please call the Pediatric Rehabilitation office at 513-636-7480 if this is a consideration or if you have questions.

-Are there any side effects from an nerve conduction test or EMG?
+Are there any side effects from a nerve conduction test or EMG?

 There are no real side effects, but patients may experience some minor irritation at the pin insertion sites.
 Otherwise, there are no lasting effects from either the nerve conduction test or the EMG.